Stories of office

-Citation for Design Excellence, AIA New England, 2013—Atlantic Wharf
+Citation for Design Excellence,

-Boston Society of Architects Design Awards, 2013—Atlantic Wharf
+Boston Society of Architects Design Awards, 2013

-Global Award for Excellence, Urban Land Institute/ 2012—Atlantic Wharf
+Global Award for Excellence,

-Award for Best Practices, Facilities Management Achievement, Large Project over 150,000sf, International Facilities Management Association/2012—Atlantic Wharf
+Award for Best Practices, Facilities Management Achievement, Large Project over 150,000sf,

 Atlantic Wharf is the first sustainable high-rise in Boston.
 The building contains 1.2 million square feet of space including 86 residential units, ground-level retail and public spaces, six stories of below-grade parking, and 30 floors of office space that bring urban activity directly to the Fort Point Channel water’s edge.
 The design preserves the texture and streetscape of the site, and integrates it with a modern high-rise glass tower that has become a landmark on the Boston skyline.
 The seven-story limestone Peabody & Stearns Atlantic Building on the northwest corner of the site is completely renovated for residential use and ground-floor retail.
-The new low-rise structure behind the preserved historic wharf building façades is a mix of office, retail and public uses.
+The new low-rise structure behind the preserved historic wharf building façade houses a mix of office, retail, and public spaces.
 The entire ground floor is comprised of high-quality restaurant/retail space which enlivens the block, provides amenity space for residents, employees and visitors, and engages the urban street edge.

 A dramatic, glass-enclosed atrium at the center, with tree-like supporting columns, dramatically announces the tower above and is one of three atria in the complex.
 This main entry spans the original 19th-century street pattern and creates a grand public entry to the high-rise office tower and links with the main tenant lobby.
-Within the low-rise office block to the south, another enclosed two-story civic space referred to as “Town Square” is ringed by a the Boston Society of Architects' gallery and meeting space, a public multimedia center, public galleries, and event space to encourage a variety ofactivities and public engagement.
+Within the low-rise office block to the south, another enclosed two-story civic space referred to as “Town Square” is ringed by the Boston Society of Architects' gallery and meeting space, a public multimedia center, public galleries, and event space to encourage a variety of activities and public engagement.
 The third entry houses a separate residential entrance and lobby.
 Along the waterfront, a landscaped and hardscape plaza serves as a continuous outdoor patio for the retail and restaurants, and accommodates many types of public performances and activities.